History

 In March of 2020, the Children’s Chorale performed for the NW ACDA Convention, in Spokane, WA, with performances along the way in Buffalo, Billings, and Bozeman.
 This was a very special trip, with many hours of group bonding on the bus!
 After our performance, the convention was closed down due to COVID.
 Sadly, because of the virus, our season ended upon our return.

-The conductor of the Casper Children’s Chorale is Marcia Patton.
-Pianist is Erin Zavodny, choral teacher at Dean Morgan Middle School.
-Section leaders Lynn Kahler, Luanne Marshall, Mandi Neely, and Heidi Perrett hold degrees in music education or have sung throughout their college and professional careers.
+The conductor of the Casper Children’s Chorale is Erin Zavodny, choral teacher at Dean Morgan Middle School, and is accompanied by local musician and director, Emily Quintana.
+Section leaders include Aubrey Broyles, Anna Burton, Leah Hoblit, Lynn Schaff and Paige Ellbogen, who hold degrees in music education or have sung throughout their college and professional careers.
 A parent Board of Directors oversees the business of this non-profit arts organization.
 Children’s Chorale is open by audition to boys and girls in 4th through 8th grades.
-Normal rehearsals are held every Tuesday from 4:00-5:30 p.m., and one Thursday a month from 5:00-6:30 p.m. at St. Mark’s Church, 701 S. Wolcott, Casper, WY.
-The 20-21 season may begin online due to the pandemic.
+Normal rehearsals are held every Tuesday from 4:30-6:00 p.m., and one Thursday a month from 5:00-6:30 p.m. at St. Mark’s Church, 701 S. Wolcott, Casper, WY.

 Previous